aren-01/structure-dataproject/README.md

 <img src="images/media/img4.png" />

 ## Security Improvements
-- Instead of connecting API Gateway directly with Lambda, SQS processes the requrests and sends them to the Lambda Function.
+- Instead of connecting API Gateway directly to Lambda, an SQS queue handles the requests asynchronously.
 [Structured Data Function](https://github.com/aren-01/structure-dataproject/blob/main/lambda-function/structured_dataproject.py#L162)

 - Lambda function limits the user prompt to a maximum of 500 words and 8000 characters.

 - Lambda function limits the daily requests to a maximum of 50 prompts by default.

 - API Gateway access is authorized by Cognito.
-Even though if someone attempts to change frontend, they will not be able to use this app's functions.
+Even if someone attempts to modify frontend, they will not be able to use this app's functions.

 - SQS prevents sending multiple requrests to Bedrock at the same time.